allSmi/webpack-mutiple-study/README.md

-# webpack-mutiple-study
+# webpack-single-study
-one step by one step
+webpack-single-study   one step by one step

 1. npm install
-2. npm run build:dev  or  npm run start1
+2. use webpack : npm run build:dev  or  npm run start:dev
+3. use gulp : gulp dev  or  gulp start